 On April 18, 2022 a developer announced their intention to construct a facility for a biological manufacturing company near Manhattan.
 More information on the announcement and the facility can be found on the Manhattan Chamber of Commerce website.
 The development is expected to occur on the northeast quadrant of the intersection of U.S. Highway-24 and Excel Road in Pottawatomie County, about two miles east of Manhattan.

 This site is currently outside the city limits of Manhattan.
-In order to provide the necessary level of infrastructure to support the development, it must be platted, zoned, and annexed into the City.
+In order to provide the necessary level of infrastructure to support the development, it must be annexed into the City, then be zoned and platted.
 There will be opportunities to participate in public hearings regarding this development.
-Sign up for mobile and email notifications to receive notice of when agendas of the Manhattan Urban Area Planning Board and the City Commission are posted.
+Sign up for mobile and e-mail notifications to receive notice of when agendas of the Manhattan Urban Area Planning Board and the City Commission are posted.

 Annexation is the process by which land is incorporated into the City in order to property provide utilities, infrastructure, and services such as water, sewer, stormwater, streets, building code services, fire protection, law enforcement, and emergency medical services.
 Because the site does not adjoin the City boundary, the annexation is considered an "island annexation" with a specific process dictated by State Statute (see K.S.A.
 12-520c).